dutchaug/beginners-workshop/lesson01/README.md

 If all's well Android Studio will start to build your project right away.

 ### The Android Project structure
-If you have imported the `sample01` project correctly you will end up with a project structure like this
+If you have imported the **sample01** project correctly you will end up with a project structure like this

 ![Typical Android Gradle project structure](img/project-structure.png)

 #### Gradle build files
 At the root of the project folder you can see various gradle files.
-You can use command line tools, Ant, Maven and Gradle to build and package your Android projects.
-The Android Tools team have chosen [Gradle](http://www.gradle.org/) as the main build system.
+You can use [command line tools](http://developer.android.com/tools/building/building-cmdline.html), [Ant](http://ant.apache.org/), [Maven](http://maven.apache.org/) and [Gradle](http://www.gradle.org/) to build and package your Android projects.
+The Android Tools team have chosen the highly flexible [Gradle](http://www.gradle.org/) build system as the main Android build system.
 You can read more about the new build system [here](http://tools.android.com/tech-docs/new-build-system).

-The `build.gradle`, `gradle.properties` and `settings.gradle` files describe how to build the helloworld project.
+The **build.gradle**, **gradle.properties** and **settings.gradle** files describe how to build the helloworld project.

-* The `settings.gradle` file describes which sub-projects to include.
-This is only the `helloworld` project folder in our case
+* The **settings.gradle** file describes which sub-projects to include.
+This is only the **helloworld** project folder in our case
-* The `build.gradle` file in the root folder describes the necessary dependencies for the build itself and a common setup for all projects
+* The **build.gradle** file in the root folder describes the necessary dependencies for the build itself and a common setup for all projects
-* The `helloworld/build.gradle` describes how to build our Android project.
+* The **helloworld/build.gradle** describes how to build our Android project.
 It applies an android plugin and describes the configuration.

-The `gradlew` and `gradlew.bat` scripts (for unix resp.
+The **gradlew** and **gradlew.bat** scripts (for unix resp.
 Windows environments) are gradle _wrapper_ scripts.
 You can run a build on the command line using this script.
 It requires a certain Gradle version and if it is not present it downloads the binaries on the fly.
-The `gradlew` scripts and `gradle` directory are added automatically when you create a project with the Android Studio New Project Wizard and
+The **gradlew** scripts and **gradle** directory are added automatically when you create a project with the Android Studio New Project Wizard and

 ```
 sample01> ./gradlew assembleDebug